 People who have lost only a small amount of blood may feel well otherwise.
 However, serious and sudden blood loss may be accompanied by a rapid pulse, low blood pressure, and reduced urine flow.
 A person may also have cold, clammy hands and feet.
 Severe bleeding may reduce the flow of blood to the brain, causing confusion, disorientation, sleepiness, and even extremely low blood pressure (shock).
 Slow, chronic blood loss may cause symptoms and signs of anemia (such as weakness, easy fatigue, paleness [pallor], chest pain, and dizziness).
 People with underlying ischemic heart disease may develop chest pain (angina) or a have a heart attack (myocardial infarction) because of decreased blood flow through the heart.

-The causes are divided into 3 areas: upper GI tract, lower GI tract, and small intestine (see Symptoms of Digestive Disorders: Some Causes and Features of Gastrointestinal Bleeding).
+The causes are divided into three areas: upper GI tract, lower GI tract, and small intestine (see Table 10: Some Causes and Features of Gastrointestinal Bleeding).

 The most common causes are difficult to specify because causes vary by the area that is bleeding and the person's age.